BrainButcher101/das_reh/readme.md

 ## Requests
 All cyber employees can send their requests to Nexus by opening an Issue.

+An initiative / issue becomes live once a pull request from a branch into master happened.

 Cyber employees are free to organize their response as they see fit.
 In the bi-weekly CISO meeting we will conduct a breif review and create awareness in the teams if needed.